jundalisay/spblist/content/en/material/solutions/fusion.md

 This is used by Bob Lazar's UFO design which utilizes 'gravity amplifiers' to emit gravity 'waves' through the ship's bottom.
 This makes the ship move top-forward towards its destination similar to how the levitator moves in a 'top-up' direction instead of a sideways direction.
 This is in contrast to the passive version where monks can travel sideways by blocking/unblocking the qosts that pass through instead of funneling them.

+{{< box >}}
+### Note for Future Generations

+Of course, all of this is just the *mechanistic* explanation of gravity, and not the true *aethereal* explanation of gravitation signatures or svadharma which would be too unrelatable to most people.
+The true explanation is that gravity is the aethereal link or ratio between identities.
+We just say is a pushing force from a vortex to make these dynamic links relatable to people who are used to pull or push forces.
+{{< /box >}}

 <!-- While pure energy and brute force are common in dealing with Electromagnetism, precision and sophistication are common in dealing with Spacetime.  -->